Kaufman-Lab-Columbia/ClustSim/README.md

 </p>

 ## License
-Clust_Sim-SMLM is licensed with an MIT license.
+ClustSim is licensed with an MIT license.
 See LICENSE file for more information.
 ## Referencing
-If you use Clust_Sim-SMLM for your work, cite with the following:
+If you use ClustSim for your work, cite with the following:
 ```
 Cite here
 ```